 Identification System Collection Pieces as a Category

-You can find the entire category listing here.
+You can find posts from the entire category listing here.

 Examples of Identification Systems Elsewhere

 I did research on identification marking and numbering systems before I developed my own.
 I wanted to make sure I was not missing anything before I set a standard.
 Here are some interesting examples in use.